scitran/client/Data-organization.md

 	2 - db_accesslog.csv
 ```

+You can also call the Flywheel methods directly because they are part of the scitran object.
+Specifically, all the methods are available from scitran.fw.<>.

 ### Methods
-The scitran object implements many methods, as well.
-These let you perform general actions, for example
+The scitran object methods help you perform many simple actions.
+For example

     scitran.lookup('a string')  - Returns metadata about a container
     scitran.search( ... )       - Searches the database for specific types of metadata

-Or actions on specific containers and files, for example
+Actions on containers and files can be found using Matlab TAB-completion:

     scitran.container<TAB> - Shows all the basic Data Container methods
     scitran.file<TAB>      - Shows all the basic File methods
-    scitran.<TAB>          - Shows all the methods
+    scitran.<TAB>          - Shows all the scitran methods

 One additional data container type, the **Collection**, is described below.
 Other objects (Analyses, Gears, and Jobs) are described in the [Computational organization section](Computational-organization).
 Most of these containers can include Files.